Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Now our pipette's tip is holding 50uL.

 We can also simply specify how many microliters to aspirate, and not mention a location.
-The pipette in this circumstance will aspirate from it's current location (which we previously set as ``plate['A1'])``.
+The pipette in this circumstance will aspirate from its current location (which we previously set as ``plate['A1'])``.

 .. code-block:: python